Understanding Multi-Wire Branch Circuits (MWBCs): NEC Guide

 - Check for an Open Neutral: If customers report flickering lights or some devices working while others don’t, suspect an open neutral.
 At an outlet, carefully measure voltage from hot to neutral under load.
 Unstable or wildly incorrect voltages are a key symptom of an open neutral hazard.

 - Measure Neutral Current: Using a clamp-on ammeter at the panel, measure the current on each ungrounded conductor and the neutral conductor.
-The neutral current should be the difference between the two hot currents.
-If it is the sum, the circuit is improperly phased and must be corrected immediately to prevent an overloaded neutral.
+The neutral current should be the difference between the two hot currents; if it reads approximately the sum, the conductors are improperly phased and require correction immediately to prevent an overloaded neutral.

 - Inspect Connections: Check for solid, tight connections at the breaker, neutral bus bar, and all downstream devices and junction boxes.
-Remember to pigtail neutrals at all device locations.
+Remember to pigtail neutrals at all device locations where required by the Code so removing a device does not interrupt the neutral for downstream circuits.

 Troubleshooting complex branch circuit issues highlights the need for continuous education and a deep understanding of the code.
 Deepen your understanding of branch circuits with our NEC code courses.